-This course aims to provide an overview of the second edition of the National Safety and Quality Health Service (NSQHS) Standards for assessors and the workforce from health service organisations.
+This course aims to provide an overview of the National Safety and Quality Health Service (NSQHS) Standards for assessors and health service organisations' workforce.
 It is self-paced and includes learning material such as case studies, videos and tips for implementing the NSQHS Standards.

 Future update and consultations will be added to this section.
 If you require assistance locating resources, please contact the NSQHS Standards Advice Centre.